 TMeas is specified in section 8.4.2.1.

-NE-UTRA and TE-UTRAN FACH are specified in section 8.4.2.6.1
+N Norm,E-UTRA, NReduced,E-UTRA and TE-UTRAN FACH are specified in section 8.4.2.6.1

+s = scale factor used to scale the measurement delay of reduced performance group and takes the values {1.667, 4, 8, 16}.

 If the UE does not need measurement occasions to perform E-UTRA measurements, the measurement period for E-UTRA measurements is 480 ms.